vegabook/LinkedIn_British_War_Casualties/README.md

 * Requires R and libraries xts, rColorBrewer, ggplot2, scales.
 * Nix users: contains flake for to install R and dependencies (optional).
-* `source ("plotmen.R")` will create the plot and save it as plotmen.png in images directory, and will display it in this README.md (refresh page).
+* `source ("plotmen.R")` will create the plot and save it as plotmen.png in images directory.